GabrielDev90/CodingChallengeRapidPay/README.md

 # Application ready to start
 Once this application is up and running, you will come across two api's (Identity and Payment).

-In order to use any functionality on Payment, you need to create na authentication.
+In order to use any functionality on Payment, you need to create an authentication.

 Identity Api has two endpoints (Create User and Sign In).
 <br />